Call Options Definition & Examples

 Call Option Example #5

 The share of TCS is trading at $120 on 1st March 2019.
 Max Mutual Fund is holding 100000 shares of TCS and doesn’t expect the price of TCS shares to move very much over the next few months.
 Max Mutual Funds decided to wrote (sell) call options against the shareholding.

 Let’s assume that the March $130 calls are trading at $8, and Max Mutual Fund sells 100 lots (1000 shares each) as an option writer, max mutual fund receives a premium of $800 and takes on the obligation to deliver 100000 shares at $130 each if the buyer exercises the contracts on expiry.

 Now let’s assume in March the share price hasn’t moved and the option expires worthless.
 The value of the underlying portfolio of shares is unchanged, but by writing the call option, the max mutual fund has made $800, which will increase the overall portfolio return for the max mutual fund.
 Thus call options help in magnifying returns.

 There are innumerable situations where call options can be used by investors to increase their return or to minimize their risk.

 This has been a guide to call options examples.
-Here we discuss the top 5 practical examples of call options along with a detail explanation.
+Here we discuss the top 5 practical examples of call options along with a detailed explanation.
 You can earn more about investments from the following articles –